spencerkingman/spenking-music/_posts/2000-01-10-it-never-entered-my-mind.md

 And once you told me I was mistaken
 That I'd awaken with the sun
-And ordered orange juice for one
+And order orange juice for one
 It never entered my mind

 `G6          A9           Dmaj7         (Em7)`